likeasturgeon/Icicle-Creek-Spring-Chinook-Forecast/README.md

 Wishlist items:
 - Download historical data separately from this years migration data to speed up API download.
 - Confidence intervals on the prediction
-- Streamline some redundant code.
-This was my first project and looking back on it - it's messy!
+- Streamline some redundant code for clarity and efficiency.
--